 Krishna (Fictional Character): Arjuna, From Governments point of view if there are more transactions incurred in cash then there is a high possibility of tax evasion.
 Transactions like Cash Sale and purchase, expenses, investments, exchange on various levels have restrictions.
 In Income Tax it is important that everyone must know it.

 Arjuna: Krishna, what are the restrictions in the income tax on cash transactions?

 Krishna: Arjuna, on cash transactions if cash accepted of Rs.
-2 Lakh or more then there is 100% penalty on it to acceptor.
+2 Lakh or more then there is 100% penalty on it to acceptor as per section 269ST.
 To a single person or on one day or through one transaction if Rs.
 2 Lakh or more is accepted in cash then there is penalty.
 It means following four rules must be considered: (1) Rs.
 2 Lakh or more (2) one person (3) One day (4) one transaction must be followed.

 Krishna: Arjuna, One person not allowed to take more than Rs.
 2 Lakh in cash means that one person cannot take more than 2 lakhs in cash from any one person.
 For ex: If A Sell goods amounting to Rs 1 lakh and gives bill no. 1 to B customer and on the same day gives another bill no. 4 amounting to Rs.
 1.5 lakhs, total amounting to Rs.
 2.5 Lakh so on such transactions seller may be levied with a penalty of 100%.

 Arjuna: Krishna, What is meant by one single day?